risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

 kubectl
-   is a tool that translates cli commands to api calls being send to api server
+   is a tool that translates cli commands to api calls being sent to the api server

 |